FLUVOXAMINE MALEATE 50MG FILM-COATED TABLETS

 MAOI.
 However treatment with fluvoxamine after discontinuation of certain

-MAOIs can be started the foIowing day.
-In exceptional cases linazolid (an
+reversible MAOIs can be started the foIlowing day.
+In exceptional cases

-antibiotic MAOI) may be used with fluvoxamine provided the doctor can
+linezolid (an antibiotic MAOI) may be used with fluvoxamine provided the

-monitor you closely.
-Your doctor will advise you how you should begin
+doctor can monitor you closely.
+Your doctor will advise you how you should

 • You are taking tizanidine, a medicine often used as a muscle relaxant